Determination of isometric real-analytic metric and spectral invariants for elastic Dirichlet-to-Neumann map on Riemannian manifolds: Introduction

-Problem B was raised by I. G. Avramidi (p.$\,$125 of \cite{Avr10}), in which the author wrote ``the geometric aspect of the spectral asymptotics of non-Laplace type operators remains an open problem''.
-More earlier, Greiner \cite{Gre}, p.$\,$164, indicated that ``the problem of interpreting these coefficients geometrically remains open''.
-This problem is also analogous to the famous Kac's problem in \cite{Kac} (see also \cite{Lo} or \cite{We1}) and Protter's propose (see p.$\,$ 187 of \cite{Pro}) for the classical elastic eigenvalue problem (i.e., can one hear the shape of an elastic medium by hearing all tones of vibration of this elastic medium? see \cite{We5}, \cite{We6}).
-For the eigenvalues $\{\varsigma_k\}$ of the Dirichlet-to-Neumann map associated with Laplace operator, Liu \cite{Liu2} calculated the first fourth coefficients of the heat trace asymptotic expansion (Polterovichi and Sher in \cite{PolS} calculated the first three coefficients by a completely different way).
-The asymptotic formula with a sharp remainder estimate for the counting function of the Steklov eigenvalues $\{\varsigma_k\}$ can be seen in \cite{Liu3}.
+Problem B is similar to the famous Kac's problem in \cite{Kac} (see also \cite{Lo} or \cite{We1}) and Protter's propose (see p.$\,$ 187 of \cite{Pro}) for the classical eigenvalue problem (i.e., can one hear the shape of a medium by hearing all tones of vibration of this medium? see \cite{We5}, \cite{We6}, \cite{Liu4}).
+For the eigenvalues $\{\varsigma_k\}$ of the Dirichlet-to-Neumann map associated with Laplace operator, the author of the present paper \cite{Liu2} calculated the first fourth coefficients of the heat trace asymptotic expansion (Polterovich and D. A. Sher calculated the first three coefficients in \cite{PS} by a different way).
+A generalization of the above result for the perturbed polyharmonic Steklov problem has been given by the author of the present paper in \cite{Liu3}.
+The asymptotic formula with a sharp remainder estimate for the counting function of the Steklov eigenvalues $\{\varsigma_k\}$ can be seen in \cite{Liu3} (see also, \cite{Liu5}, \cite{Liu6}).
+Therefore, it is quite important to explicitly give the asymptotic expansion of the trace for the elastic Dirichlet-to-Neumann map.

-In this paper, we give an affirmative answer for Problem A even when $n\ge 2$ under the same assumptions as given by Lee and Uhlmann in \cite{LU} with an exact relation for the parameters $n,\mu, \lambda$; furthermore we obtain some fundamental geometric quantities of spectral asymptotics of the elastic Dirichlet-to-Neumann map for Problem B (in other words, in the sense of spectral invariants, we also answer the open problem B).
+In this paper, by overcoming methodological difficulties, we first solve open Problem A when $n\ge 2$ under the same assumptions as given by Lee and Uhlmann in \cite{LU}; furthermore we get the fundamental geometric quantities of asymptotic expansion of the trace of the elastic Dirichlet-to-Neumann map for Problem B (In other words, in the sense of spectral invariants, we solve the open Problem B).

 Our main results are the following:

 0.2 true cm